beautifuljunkie/apt-fast/README.md

 version 3 of the License, or (at your option) any later version.
 -->

-apt-fast 1.9.1
+apt-kali 1.9.1
 ============
-apt-fast is a shellscript wrapper for apt-get and aptitude that can drastically improve apt download times by downloading packages in parallel, with multiple connections per package.
+apt-kali is a shellscript wrapper for apt-get and aptitude that can drastically improve apt download times by downloading packages in parallel, with multiple connections per package.

 ## Table of Contents